Shelbournator/thoughts/_posts/2026-01-09-debugging-the-drivetrain.md

 ## The Cost of Blindness

-This lack of observability is expensive.
+This lack of observability or intuition is expensive.
 It forces me to solve problems by "throwing parts at them" rather than targeting the **Root Cause**.

 *   If I had the tool, I could rule out chain wear in 10 seconds.
 *   Without the tool, I assumed the worst case (though there *are* other ways of checking).